-The population of C. squamosus in the OSPAR Area is severely depleted, to less than 10 % of the baseline.
-Fortunately, pregnant females are only rarely seen in commercial landings, indicating that they segregate in areas that are not fished, and the species is therefore only assessed as "Endangered" regionally in the IUCN Red List of Threatened Species (Blasdale, T., Hareide, N.R., Crozier, P., in preparation).
-Exploitation effort has been significantly reduced, but is continuing as bycatch continues, with deepwater fisheries moving between fishing grounds in response to depletion or the introduction of management measures.
-Exploitation of the grounds used by pregnant females would be extremely damaging to the population.
+The population of C. granulosus in the OSPAR Area is severely depleted.
+The North-East Atlantic population is assessed as Critically Endangered in the IUCN Red List of Threatened Species.
+Targeted exploitation effort has been significantly reduced, but bycatch continues, with deepwater fisheries moving between fishing grounds in response to depletion or the introduction of management measures.
 As noted above, the very low productivity of this species means that, even if/when all deepwater fisheries mortality ceases, recovery will be extremely slow (in the order of many decades).